lukealibozek/group5_project/README.md

 This project will aim to determine the following:
 1. Is a "Good" wine able to be predicted via the analysis of a wine's physicochemical properties?
 2. What physicochemical features are most responsible for determining wine quality?
-3. Can a 'good' wine be chemically determined agnostic of wine type (red or white)?
+3. Can a 'good' wine be predicted using a chemical analysis agnostic of wine type (red or white)?

 ## Analysis